-9. The same number of Members shall be Quorum of Committee required to form a quorum in Committee of the of the whole whole Assembly as are required to form a House. quorum of the House.

-10. If the Chairman of a Committee of the when whole House shall report to the House that a of Comquorum of Members be not present, Mr. Speaker reports shall count the House, and if a quorum be not guorum of present, he shall adjourn the House without a is not question first put till the next sitting day.
+- 9. The same number of Members shall be Quorum of required to form a quorum in Committee of the Committee whole Assembly as are required to form a House. quorum of the House. - 10.
+If the Chairman of a Committee of the when Chairman whole House shall report to the House that a of Comquorum of Members be not present, Mr. Speaker reports shall count the House, and if a quorum be not quorum of Members present, he shall adjourn the House without a is not present. question first put till the next sitting day.

-11. The doors of the House shall be unlocked Doors whenever Mr. Speaker is engaged in counting the unlocked House, and the bell shall be rung as in a division. counted.
+11. The doors of the House shall be unlocked poors unlocked whenever Mr. Speaker is engaged in counting the when House, and the bell shall be rung as in a division.
+House is counted.

-12. The Serjeant-at-Arms attending the House Strangers shall from time to time take into his custody into any stranger whom he may see, or who may be in parts of reported to him to be in any part of the House approappropriated to the Members of this House, and Members. also any stranger who, having been admitted into any other part of the House or gallery, shall misconduct himself, or shall not withdraw when strangers are directed to withdraw, while the House, or any Committee of the whole House, is sitting, and no person so taken into custody shall be discharged out of custody without the special order of the House.
+12. The Serjeant-at-Arms attending the House strangers shall from time to time take into his custody into any stranger whom he may see, or who may be custody if in parts of reported to him to be in any part of the House approappropriated to the Members of this House, and Members. also any stranger who, having been admitted into any other part of the House or gallery, shall misconduct himself, or shall not withdraw when strangers are directed to withdraw, while the House, or any Committee of the whole House, is sitting, and no person so taken into custody shall be discharged out of custody without the special order of the House.